Check whether monitoring is working on your kid's Amazon Fire

 What does Bark monitor on Amazon Fire?

-On Amazon Fire, Bark can monitor photos, videos, Silk web browsing, and many installed apps, including TikTok and Instagram chats.
-If you'd like to see a detailed list of everything Bark can monitor on Amazon Fire, click here.
+On Amazon Fire, Bark can monitor Silk browsing, photos, videos, and many installed apps, including Messenger Kids and Instagram chats.